 Eligibility lists shall be established, merged, extended or abolished as determined by the Human Resources Director, or designee.
-Candidates will be notified of a change in eligibility list status.

-7. APPOINTMENT PROCEDURE
+APPOINTMENT PROCEDURE

 The appointing power shall make a selection from among the certified eligible candidates and shall notify the person or persons of their appointment.
 The appointing power shall also notify the candidates not selected.
 The appointing power notifies the Human Resources Director, or designee of the selection who then arranges a medical examination as required by Rule XII.
 The appointed candidate is only considered ready for duty after satisfactorily passing the medical examination.
 Those candidates not accepted, except through medical rejection, shall be returned to the appropriate eligibility list.
 The Human Resources Director, or designee may remove the name of an eligible candidate from the appropriate list if the eligible candidate declines three (3) offers of employment to the class for which the eligible list was established.